doreenr/deepfake-detector/README.md

 ## How It Works

 Each frame, the app detects faces and runs three independent analyzers.
-Their scores are averaged into a composite authenticity score shown in the sidebar.
+Their scores are combined into a smoothed composite authenticity score shown in the sidebar.

 ### Blink Analysis (`BlinkAnalyzer`)